Looking for something eerie to do in Paris? If bones are on your bucket list, head to Paris’ Empire of Death, the Catacombs of Paris.

 If you are prone to claustrophobia, there may be a better destination for you.
 Though I thought, despite the low ceilings, that there was plenty of room to move around.

 The Paris Catacombs were built for people in the 18th century, who weren’t as tall as most of us today.
 The height of the tunnels is approximately 6 feet.
 So, if you’re tall, you’ll need to bend down a bit and watch your head.

 The paths are pebbly and uneven.
 If has been raining, they may be damp.
 So wear comfortable shoes and take care.

 Unfortunately, the catacombs are not accessible and there is no wheelchair access or elevator.
 To visit, you’ll need to be able to navigate up and down the spiral staircases.

 I hope you’ve enjoyed my guide to the Paris Catacombs.
-You may enjoy these other Paris travel guides and resources:
+You may find these other Paris travel guides and resources useful: